Director, National Advocacy and Program

-Tammy Alexander is Interim Director at the Mennonite Central Committee U.S. Washington Office, also focusing on policy issues related to immigration and the environment.
+Tammy Alexander is the director of National Advocacy and Program for Mennonite Central Committee U.S., also focusing on policy issues related to immigration and climate change.
 Tammy speaks and writes on U.S. policy related to these issues and meets with congressional offices to convey MCC’s perspective on public policy.
 She co-chaired the Interfaith Immigration Coalition from 2011-2018.
 Prior to joining MCC in 2007, Tammy worked as a propulsion engineer on the space shuttle program from 1996-2004.
 She holds a Master of Arts in International Development from American University and engineering degrees from Purdue University and the University of Tennessee Space Institute.

 Charles Obiorah Kwuelum

 Areas of focus: Africa, Food Security, and Global HIV/AIDS